Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 along with simulation values such as duration; and control rules for valves, pumps, etc.

 The :code:`inp_file` option should be the path to the inp file to use in the experiment.
-This can be either a absolute path, or relative to the configuration file.
+This can be either an absolute path or relative to the configuration file.

 plcs
 ------------------------